rahul24111997-source/rahul24111997.github.io/_pages/about.md

 I am a Control Systems Engineer with a Master's degree in Control Systems from PSG College of Technology and a Bachelor's degree in Electrical and Electronics Engineering.

-My interests include industrial automation, MATLAB & Simulink, PLC programming, control system design, and technical problem solving.
+My interests include industrial automation, MATLAB & Simulink, PLC programming, control system design,ETAB[basic and advanced],AUTOCAD[2d and 3d] and technical problem solving.

 I enjoy designing, simulating, testing, and improving control systems while learning new technologies used in modern industries.